jherax/mern-eshop-demo/README.md

-# E-commerce demo with MERN stack
+# Demo with MERN stack

 ## Environment